EGI-Federation/impact-report/libs/ALICE/README.md

 ### Note:
 * Publications are saved in the `publications.csv` file.
-* If necessary repeat the procedure moving between pages and contact the CSV files with the publications.
+* If necessary repeat the procedure moving between pages and concat the different CSV files.